|Highlights | Committee Composition | Corporate Governance Guidelines | Code of Conduct|

 The Board, its Committees and the Lead Director (on behalf of the outside Directors as a group) will be entitled, at the expense of the Company, to engage such independent legal, financial or other advisors as they deem appropriate, without consulting or obtaining the approval of any officer of the Company, with respect to any matters subject to their authority.

 In no event will any Director disclose any material non-public information concerning the Company.
-Questions about such information should be directed to the Chief Legal Officer.
-If a Director inadvertently discloses information that may be material and non-public, he or she should immediately so advise the Chief Legal Officer.
+Questions about such information should be directed to the Chief Executive Officer, Chief Financial Officer, or the General Counsel.
+If a Director inadvertently discloses information that may be material and non-public, he or she should immediately so advise the Chief Financial Officer and the General Counsel.

 Committees of the Board